syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/pointers.md

 {% endtabs %}

-### ValueChangeCompleted event
+### Value change completed event

-Invoked after a new value has been selected by terminating the dragging of the pointer.
+Invoked after a new value has been updated by terminating the dragging of the pointer.
 While dragging the pointer, other events (ValueChangeStarted, ValueChanging, and ValueChanged) will be called prior to the `ValueChangeCompleted` event.

-This event will notify the completion of dragging with a new value being selected.
+This event will notify the completion of dragging with a new value being updated.

 The `ValueChangeCompleted` event contains the following argument.